We have compiled a list of what we believe to be the Top 10 Texas local officials who showed extraordinary leadership in the month of January.

 Fort Bend County Sherrif | Missouri City, TX

-Sheriff Eric Fagan of Fort Bend’s has launched a program called “Take me Home” that is designed to improve encounters between law enforcement and cognitively impaired individuals.
+Sheriff Eric Fagan launched a program called “Take Me Home” that is designed to improve encounters between law enforcement and cognitively impaired individuals.
 As part of the program, members of the community will create profiles for cognitively impaired loved ones that will better prepare officers to respond to a situation.
 The initiative follows Sheriff Fagan’s recent campaign promise to put more resources into mental health response and training.

 #5 Javier Joven